eventbrite/javascript/react/testing.md

 To [find nodes](#finding-nodes) you use the `getSingleSpecWrapper` & `getSpecWrappers` helpers.

 `getSingleSpecWrapper` throws an error if a single node is not found.
-Therefore, in order to determine if a node exists you actually to test whether or not calling the helper throws an `Error`:
+Therefore, in order to determine if a node exists you actually have to test whether or not calling the helper throws an `Error`:

 ```js
 let wrapperInstance = mount(<Spinner />);